 If you want to enrol at an institution other than a university or institute of technology, then you have to use the online Admission post-bac or APB procedure, even if your country is listed above.

 If your country is not on the list, and you want to go enter at the first or second level of university (licence) or first year of a health or architecture degree, you must submit an application for preliminary admission (demande d’admission préalable or DAP) to the cultural service of the French embassy or consulate in your home country.
 The DAP process begins in January of each year.

-Each university and other higher education institution sets its own admission criteria for its programmes and makes decisions based on an individual’s educational background and the requirements of the programme.
+Each university and other higher education institution sets its own admission criteria for its programs and makes decisions based on an individual’s educational background and the requirements of the program.

 To enrol for a Bachelor’s degree at a French university, you should usually hold a baccalaureate or the equivalent foreign school-leaving certificate, such as the International Baccalaureate (IB), British A levels or the US High School Diploma.

-To be admitted to a Master’s programme in France, you usually need to hold a Bachelor’s degree.
+To be admitted to a master’s program in France, you usually need to hold a Bachelor’s degree.
 For more information about the recognition of foreign university qualifications, see ENIC-NARIC France.

 Most undergraduate courses are taught in French and you will need at least an intermediate level of French.
 You may be asked for proof of your language skills, such as the B2 (intermediate) certificate in the Diplôme d’Études en Langue Française (DELF) or sometimes the C1 (advanced) certificate Diplôme Approfondi de Langue Française (DALF), or be asked to sit a language test.
 For more information on French language courses and assessments, see the CIEP website.

 Otherwise, there are a large number of courses at postgraduate level designed for English-speaking students.
 You can find a list of them here.